Climate control in your garden room extension

-Garden rooms and glazed extensions are great places to relax and socialise whatever the weather.
+Garden rooms and glazed extensions are great places to relax and socialise, whatever the weather.
 However, with the British climate being less than predictable, conservatories, although popular, aren’t always the best choice for UK homeowners.
-This is because the huge expanse of glass in the roof leads to large solar gains and losses, creating an overheated or chilly room below.
+This is because the huge expanse of glass in the roof leads to large solar gains and losses, creating either an overheated, stuffy environment in hot weather, or an unwelcoming, chilly room below in colder seasons.
 This is particularly evident in older conservatories where less technically advanced glazing has been used.

-We prefer to install garden rooms and orangeries – the former has a tiled roof and the latter, a flat roof often incorporating a roof lantern.
-In both of these extension types, the room is still flooded with light but if the garden is thick with snow, or the sun is blazing down, they will remain a warm and comfortable place to be.
+We prefer to install garden rooms and orangery extensions – the former has a tiled roof and the latter, a flat roof often incorporating a roof lantern.
+In both of these extension types, the room is still flooded with natural light but whether the garden is thick with snow, or the sun is blazing down, they will remain a warm and comfortable place to be.

-Over and above the extension type you choose for your home, there is also a range of climate control options available for garden rooms, orangeries and conservatories to help you manage the temperature whatever the season may be.
+Over and above the extension type you choose for your home, there is also a range of climate control options available for garden rooms, orangeries, and conservatories to help you manage the temperature and maintain a constant, welcoming climate all year round.

-Installing rain sensors on an opening roof lantern or light will allow the window to close without you having to do it manually each time the heavens open.
-Not only is this useful during those very changeable Spring months but it also means that if you’re out and about, your room will be dry and secure on your return.
+Installing rain sensors on an opening roof lantern or light will allow the window to close automatically, without you having to do it manually each time the heavens open.
+Not only is this useful during those very changeable spring months, but it also means that if you’re out and about, your glazed extension will be dry and secure on your return.

-While the windows in orangeries and garden rooms are hinged and can be folded back to let in ample fresh air, ventilators positioned in the roof will buy hydrocodone online visa draw air up through the building and out of the vents.
+Whilst the windows in orangeries and garden rooms are hinged and can be folded back to let in ample fresh air, ventilators positioned in the roof will buy hydrocodone online visa draw air up through the building and out of the vents.
 These are also remotely operated, and thermostatic and rain controls allow the ventilators to function even when there is nobody at home.
-Additional consideration may need to be given to ventilation if the room is being used as a kitchen as cooking can create extra moisture.
+This is particularly important for kitchen extensions, as cooking can create extra moisture.